one-ware/one-ware.com/docs/one-ai/05-documentation/11-documentation-VHDL.md

 # Core Concept: Stream

 All modules of the OneAI-code make use of streams.
-These are used to pass data into and throughout the ANN.
+These are a signal construct used to pass data into and throughout the ANN in VHDL.
 Streams define the following signals:

 - ``Data_CLK`` Design clock
 - ``Data_Valid`` Indicator that data is valid